Sunday, 22 May 2011

 The hill of Arisdale is the highest point of a long ridge that runs south to north and provides the backbone of Yell.
 Its snout overlooks Burravoe.
 I parked by a track leading to the Catalina aircraft wreck and followed the track for a while until tempted as always to strike out and take a direct route onto the ridge.
 The hillside was well populated by Shetland sheep and lambs.
 As I hit the ridge I saw two wild-looking dogs, they started to bark and approach but then bolted in the opposite direction as I shouted to them.
 Shortly afterwards I reached the ridge, it was Great Skua (Bonxie) territory and for the next 15 minutes until I reached the summit cairn I was circled by several pairs of Bonxies as I passed through their nesting areas.
 Fortunately, it was still too early in the nesting season for them to start strafing me.

-The evening was getting better all the time and the views from the summit included views to the adjacent isles of Whalsay and Fetlar as well as back to the mainland where the profile of Ronas Hill was the focal point of a long north-to-south ridge.
+The evening was getting better all the time and the views from the summit included views to the adjacent isles of Whalsay and Fetlar as well as back to the Mainland where the profile of Ronas Hill was the focal point of a long north-to-south ridge.
 The flares of Sullom Voe and the glint of fishing boats in Whalsay flickered across the sounds.
-They were the twin symbols of the wealth of Shetland through oil and fishing.
+They are the twin symbols of the wealth of Shetland through oil and fishing.

 No comments: